 Do you have red, tender, or puffy gums that tend to bleed whenever you brush your teeth?
 If so, you may be suffering from periodontal disease, better known as gum disease.
-This is one of the most common and damaging dental problems in the entire world, but thanks to our in-house periodontist, Dr. Melody Ward, you can trust us to keep your smile well protected.
-We’ll screen your gums at every appointment, and should we see any signs of this infection, Dr. Ward will be able to take care of it with comprehensive periodontal therapy.
+This is one of the most common and damaging dental problems in the entire world, but thanks to our in-house professional, Dr. Vy Tran, you can trust us to keep your smile well protected.
+We’ll screen your gums at every appointment, and should we see any signs of this infection, Dr. Tran will be able to take care of it in our Millersville, MD dental office.
 If any of the symptoms above sound familiar, be sure to contact us today to get the treatment you need.

-Because we have an in-house periodontist, we’re able to provide a number of specialty procedures that you won’t find at your typical general dentistry practice.
-With a gum graft, Dr. Ward can help reverse one of the most common symptoms of periodontal disease: gum recession.
-This can affect both the health and appearance of the smile, but by using your own tissue or donated tissue, Dr. Ward can make sure your smile looks great and stays protected for years to come.
+Because we have an in-house periodontist, we’re able to provide a number of specialty procedures that you won’t find at your typical general dental office.
+With a gum graft, Dr. Tran can help reverse one of the most common symptoms of periodontal disease: gum recession.
+This can affect both the health and appearance of the smile, but by using your own tissue or donated tissue, Dr. Tran can make sure your smile looks great and stays protected for years to come.

 And, for patients who are interested in getting dental implants to replace their missing teeth, she can also perform what is called a bone graft, in which a portion of a patient’s jaw is strengthened so it can safely support the posts.
 This can be done right after you have a weakened tooth removed or have been missing teeth for a long time.
 For many patients, it’s their first step to reclaiming their complete smile.